-- 1. Require customers to maintain the security of Company's information (e.g., log-in information), systems and networks they use to access the Company's services - 2.
-Provide customers with periodic training or guidance on how to protect the security of the Company's services, including maintaining the security of login information (including frequently changing this information) and appropriately limiting the nature, size and scope of customers' personnel access to the Company's network - 3.
-Enforce regular password change intervals if possible as dictated by a strong password policy - 4.
-Make training available to customers regarding the authentication of all of their outbound email
+- 1. Take reasonable steps to authenticate new and existing customers and, where appropriate, conduct risk assessments of prospective customers' likelihood of distributing malware through Transmitted Information or using Company services. - 2.
+Restrict customers' access to Company Information, systems and networks except as necessary to access the Company's services. - 3.
+Require customers to maintain the security of Company's information (e.g., log-in information), systems and networks they use to access the Company's services. - 4.
+Prohibit customers by contract from distributing or allowing the distribution of malware through Transmitted Information or using Company services. - 5.
+Provide customers with periodic training or guidance on how to protect the security of the Company's services, including maintaining the security of login information (including frequently changing this information), appropriately limiting the nature, size and scope of customers' personnel access to the Company's network, and ensuring the security of Transmitted Information. - 6.
+Enforce regular password change intervals if possible as dictated by a strong password policy.

+7. Make training available to customers regarding the authentication of all of their outbound email